David L O Smith

 MF35X

-MF35X with disc harrows used to restore grass and meadow plants to the former bramble and blackthorn-infested areas of Rushymeade (also known as Pulloxhill Meadows), the village wildlife amenity land in Pulloxhill, Bedfordshire.
+MF35X with disc harrows used to restore grass and meadow plants to the former bramble and blackthorn-infested areas of Rushymeade, the village wildlife amenity land in Pulloxhill, Bedfordshire.
 As well as the relatively diverse flora and fauna, Rushymeade preserves areas of medieval ridge and furrow (long, low mounds and shallow hollows, created by farmers ploughing their fields to improve drainage, particularly in heavy clay soils, in the 13th and early 14th century).
-Nenagh and Claude have their stables in our two acre field at our back gate that has a fenceless boundary with this area.
+Nenagh and Claude had their stables in our two acre field at our back gate that has a fenceless boundary with this area.
+We moved to Mid Wales in 2015.

 Ferguson TED20 and David L O Smith